View free policies procedures examples from all manuals. No obligation, no credit card!

 There are several important keys to writing useful accounting internal control procedures for the Accounting Department or any department.
 We have already talked about one: take time to do the necessary research and gather the appropriate information to ensure that your accounting procedure properly captures the goals and key attributes of the accounting process.
 Other important elements to keep in mind include:

-Keep It Simple – Accounting procedures should document the overall process being executed.
+Keep It Simple – Accounting internal control procedures should document the overall process being executed.
 It is not necessary to document every single detail of every single action.
 That information belongs in accounting work instructions or training materials.
 Including minutia and too many details leads to an overly long and confusing accounting document, which ensures that your accounting procedure will be neither used nor followed.

-Use More Than Text - Why create accounting procedures that rely solely on text?
+Use More Than Text - Why create accounting internalcontrol procedures that rely solely on text?
 Graphics can illustrate accounting process flow, inputs/outputs, and important relationships or risks.
 We all know that a picture can be worth a thousand words; using graphics can improve simplicity and usability, which can lead to better internal control.
 Take advantage of how easy it is to integrate graphics (including photos) into your accounting procedures.

-Be Consistent – accounting procedures should be consistent in format and design, and in the use of language and terms.
+Be Consistent – Accounting internal control procedures should be consistent in format and design, and in the use of language and terms.
 They should be highly recognizable and familiar in an organization.
 To a degree, they should even be similar in length.
 That is to say there is a consistency problem if one accounting procedure is four pages long and another procedure is 25 pages.
 (Refer to “Keep It Simple” above.)

 Maintain Them – Keeping accounting procedures up to date means you are properly maintaining the internal control system.
 A change in the process means a change in the accounting procedure.
 This aligns with the first point as well.
 The more basic and simple you keep an accounting procedure then the easier it is to maintain.
 Checks and metrics should also be evaluated regularly and modified if they do not truly monitor the effectiveness of the accounting process or provide the needed internal controls.